daneasterman/python-iris-machine-learning/readme.md

-## Basic Introduction to Machine Learning and Data Science Analysis Techniques with Python
+## Introduction to Machine Learning and Data Science Analysis Techniques with Python

 In this article, we will be looking at the classic Iris flower dataset, which is widely considered to be the fundamental "hello world" example to demonstrate data science and machine learning concepts with the Python programming language.